 Get in the Spirit with Baltimore Spirit Cruises

-The Inner Harbor Spirit offers interactive, narrated 50-minute sightseeing tours of Baltimore from April to October, to offer you an insider’s view of our famous Inner Harbor
+The Inner Harbor Spirit offers interactive, narrated 50-minute sightseeing tours of Baltimore from April to October offering an insider’s view of the famous Inner Harbor.

 Visit the Maryland Science Center

-Let your senses and mind wander as you explore the numerous hands-on activities at the Maryland Science Center.
+Let your senses and mind wander as you explore numerous hands-on activities at the Maryland Science Center.
 Featuring an IMAX theater and planetarium, it's sure to please all visitors.
+Don't Miss the brand new exhibit Science & Main that takes you past Baltimore landmarks as you learn how science interacts with your everyday life.

 Get Close to Nature at the National Aquarium

-The National Aquarium in Baltimore houses sharks, dolphins, rays and tropical fish among the more than 17,000 creatures in naturalistic exhibits, including a walk-through rain forest; an exciting live-action dolphin show; a 4-D Immersion Theater and an Australian exhibit featuring a 35-foot waterfall.
+The National Aquarium in Baltimore houses sharks, dolphins, rays and tropical fish among the more than 17,000 creatures in naturalistic exhibits, including a walk-through rain forest, a 4-D Immersion Theater, the Living Seashore touchpool and an Australian exhibit featuring a 35-foot waterfall.
 This spectacular aquarium is sure to be a hit with the kids (including the “big” ones!).

 Take in Breathtaking Views From the World Trade Center